top of page

 The bottom line is that there is no physical evidence or witness testimony which suggests that Oswald was anywhere near the 6th floor at the time of the shooting.
 There is witness testimony which would indicate he very likely was not on the 6th floor at all during the critical minutes around 12:30.
 In other words, it is doubtful Oswald had the opportunity to kill the President.
 I believe he never left the area of the first and second floors during this time, and hence that he couldn’t have taken the shots credited to him by the Warren Commission.

-Before moving on to address the Zapruder film, there are two aspects of the shooting as it relates to the TSBD which, though not directly indicative of Oswald’s innocence or guilt, are worth noting:
+Before moving on to address the Zapruder film, there are two aspects of the shooting as it relates to the TSBD which are worth noting:

-• As shown in the movie JFK, any assassin in the corner window overlooking Dealey Plaza should have chosen to shoot straight out along Houston Street – after turning from Main and before turning onto Elm, the President’s car drove slowly for a full city block directly at the window.
+• As shown in the movie 'JFK', any assassin in the corner window overlooking Dealey Plaza should have chosen to shoot straight out along Houston Street – after turning from Main and before turning onto Elm, the President’s car drove slowly for a full city block directly at the window.
 A gunman would have been able to aim carefully at a target moving slowly straight at him.
 A missed first shot could be compensated for because the car would have been closer when a second shot was attempted.
 Why wait until the car made a hairpin turn onto Elm?
 This was the end of the motorcade route and after making the turn, the car would begin to move away from a gunman in the window and begin accelerating to merge onto the Stemmons Freeway.
-Furthermore, after making the turn the car moved out of view briefly behind an oak tree.
-JFK suggested the purpose of waiting was to ensure the President was caught in a cross-fire between 2 or 3 gunmen.
+Furthermore, after making the turn an assassin's view of the car would have been obscured behind the branched of an oak tree.
+'JFK' suggested the purpose of waiting was to ensure the President was caught in a cross-fire between 2 or 3 gunmen.
 There is merit to this idea.

 • Three shell casings were discovered grouped on the floor by the window.
 Why three?
 The Warren Commission concluded that Oswald took three shots.
 Let’s walk through them – BANG (cycle the bolt, eject the first cartridge)…BANG (cycle the bolt, eject the second cartridge)…BANG.
 In a lone assassin scenario, at this point the gunman would have seen the President’s head explode in his scope, eliminating any need for a fourth shot.
 However, the shooter apparently cycled the bolt again, ejecting the third cartridge.
 Furthermore, the fact that all three were lying close together suggests it was ejected from roughly the same position the shooter was in for the first two shots.
 That a shooter would have taken the time to do this, when his mind surely would have immediately turned to escape after he knew he had scored a kill shot is odd.